tomciosegal/nutri-store/README.md

     - plus one test_unit in checkout app

 - To run test simply write in CLI this commands:
-    - to run test in all apps write
+    - to run test in all apps write in CLI:
         - python3 manage.py test
     - to run test in desired app write command in CLI:
         - coverage run --source=name of app manage.py test